Skip to content

 MarkdownRenderRendering full AST trees (default export)Props: content / nodes, custom-id, final, parse-options, custom-html-tags, is-dark, code-block-props, mermaid-props, d2-props, infographic-props; events: copy, handleArtifactClick, click, mouseover, mouseoutImport markstream-vue/index.css inside a reset-aware layer (CSS is scoped under an internal .markstream-vue container)Use setCustomComponents(customId, mapping) + custom-id to scope overrides; see CSS checklist

-MarkdownCodeBlockNodeLightweight highlighting via shikinode, stream, loading; slots header-left / header-rightRequires shiki + stream-markdownUse for SSR-friendly or low-bundle scenarios
+MarkdownCodeBlockNodeLightweight highlighting via shikinode, stream, loading; slots header-left / header-rightRequires stream-markdownUse for SSR-friendly or low-bundle scenarios

-D2BlockNodeProgressive D2 diagramsnode, isDark, maxHeight, progressiveRender, progressiveIntervalMs; toolbar togglesPeer @terrastruct/d2; no extra CSSMissing peer falls back to source; see /guide/d2
+D2BlockNodeProgressive D2 diagramsnode, isDark, maxHeight, progressiveRender, progressiveIntervalMs; toolbar togglesPeer @terrastruct/d2; no extra CSSSSR sends fallback/source first; missing peer stays on fallback; see /guide/d2

 ImageNodeCustom previews/lightboxesProps: fallback-src, show-caption, lazy, svg-min-height, use-placeholder; emits click, load, errorNone, but respects global CSSWrap in a custom component + setCustomComponents to intercept events